commaai/comma2k19/README.md

                       defined as [forward, right, down] (hamilton quaternion!!!!)
 ```
 ## Workaround for Microsoft-based filesystems
 ExFat and NTFS, among others, do not allow for `|`, the pipe character, in file and directory names.
-If you are using Microsoft-based filesystems, a workaround is to move the dataset to a non-Microsoft filesystem, decompress the archives there and run `python3 msft_fs_fix.py <dir>` where `<dir>` is the directory of your dataset.
-This will replace all pipes with an underscore in-place in the comma2k19 dataset.
-After that, you can move the modified dataset to Microsoft-based filesystems.
+If you are using Microsoft-based filesystems, a workaround is to move the dataset to a non-Microsoft filesystem, decompress the archives there and run `python3 unzip_msft_fs.py <dataset dir> <goal dir>` where `<dataset dir>` contains all chunks as zip files and `<goal dir>` is the directory you want the zip files extracted to.
+This will expand all the zip files in parallel and replace the pipe character with an underscore at every occurrence on the fly.

 ## Contact
 For questions, concerns or suggestions please contact harald@comma.ai